201.10

 TIME WORKED

-Time worked, for the purpose of computing hours of work, shall include all time a staff member (1) is actually at work or required to be on duty and (2) cannot use the time for his/her own purposes, whether or not he/she is actually working, and time spent waiting for and receiving medical attention at the direction of the University during the staff member’s normal working hours on a day when he/she is working.
+Time worked, for the purpose of computing hours of work, shall include all time a staff member (1) is actually at work or required to be on duty and (2) cannot use the time for his/her own purposes, whether or not they are actually working, and time spent waiting for and receiving medical attention at the direction of the University during the staff member’s normal working hours on a day when they are working.
 It shall not include time spent in an on-call status, time allowed for sleep, or time spent in a travel status when the travel occurs outside the staff member’s regularly assigned working time, except when the travel also involves the actual performance of the duties and responsibilities of the position.

 WORK SCHEDULE